RNRF & MEMBER NEWS

 2020 Annual Water Resources Conference

-We are excited to announce that AWRA will hold its 2020 Annual Water Resources Conference as planned this November, though with major changes due to extraordinary circumstances.
-We will be 'meeting' completely virtually.
-The Call for Abstracts has been extended until June 30, 2020.
-Stay tuned for more details on registration price and program so you can take part in the conference that has earned a reputation as one of the most diverse and inclusive conferences in water resources management.
+AWRA will hold its 2020 Annual Water Resources Conference as planned this November, though with major changes due to extraordinary circumstances.
+The Conference will be held completely virtually.
+Registration is open and rates have been reduced so that you can take part in the conference that has earned a reputation as one of the most diverse and inclusive conferences in water resources management.